USEPA/CMAQ/DOCS/Release_Notes/CMAQ_FAQ.md

 ## What differences should I expect in my model results with v5.3 compared to v5.2.1?

-## What do I need to do to update to v5.3.1 form v5.3?
+## What do I need to do to update from v5.3 to v5.3.1?
 CMAQv5.3.1 is a minor bugfix release.
 If you have already successfully migrated to v5.3, you will not need to do anything special to maintain default behavior in v5.3.1.

 ## What differences should I expect in my model results with v5.3.1 compared to v5.3?